willworth/willworth/README.md

 <!--

+# Hi there, I'm [Your Name]! 👋

+🌐 Versatile Full Stack Developer | 💼 Open to Exciting Opportunities | 🌍 UK Native, Living & Working in Spain

+## About Me

+I'm a dedicated and versatile Full Stack JavaScript Developer with a strong foundation in React for frontend development, and Nest or plain Node.js for backend development.
+I have hands-on experience working with AWS, Google Cloud, and Azure cloud platforms.
+Originally from the UK, I'm now living and working in Spain, and I'm a firm believer that fixing things is the best way to complain.
+I'm also fluent in Spanish - ¡También hablo español!

+## My Skills

+- 🔭 Frontend: React, Redux, HTML, CSS, SASS
+- 🌐 Backend: Node.js, NestJS, Express
+- 📊 Databases: MongoDB, PostgreSQL, MySQL
+- ☁️ Cloud Platforms: AWS, Google Cloud, Azure
+- 🛠️ CI/CD: Docker, Kubernetes, Jenkins
+- 🏢 Version Control: Git, GitHub

+## My Values

+- 🌟 Commitment to delivering high-quality work
+- 🔄 Adaptability and willingness to learn new technologies
+- 🤝 Collaboration and effective communication
+- 📈 Continuous improvement and growth mindset

+## Connect With Me

+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/your-linkedin-profile/), [Twitter](https://twitter.com/your-twitter-handle), or via email at your.email@example.com.

+## My Latest Projects

+- [Project 1](https://github.com/username/project1) - A brief description of Project 1
+- [Project 2](https://github.com/username/project2) - A brief description of Project 2
+- [Project 3](https://github.com/username/project3) - A brief description of Project 3

+Browse my repositories to see more of my work! 🚀

+If you're interested in collaborating or discussing job opportunities, don't hesitate to get in touch.
+Let's create something amazing together! 💪

+////////
 # Full Stack JavaScript Developer | AWS, Google Cloud, Azure | UK-Spain

 Hi there!
 My name is [Your Name], and I am a full-stack JavaScript developer.
 I have experience working with React in the front-end and either Nest or plain Node in the back-end.
 Additionally, I am proficient in using cloud services such as AWS, Google Cloud, and Azure.